oen9/full-stack-zio/README.md

 1. TODO list - MongoDB
 1. Small Flappy Bird game with scoreboard - Postgres\
 The game is badly optimised because of not working directly with canvas.
-It is just my demo focusing on react w with scalajs.
+It is just my demo focusing on react with scalajs.
 1. Auth example (register, singin, signout, secured endpoint) - Postgres
 1. API documentation - Swagger